Ana-Abramishvili/portfolio-setup/research/sources.md

 ## Overview

-I built this list of 10 SEO experts by researching people on LinkedIn and YouTube.
-I focused on practitioners who are actively working in SEO, AI search, and content systems, not just people writing theory online.

-I mainly discovered and selected these experts by searching on LinkedIn and YouTube, focusing on people who publish real SEO experiments, data, and case studies rather than generic advice.

-The goal of this research is to collect strong, real-world insights that I can later use to build a practical SEO playbook for AI-powered search.
+This list includes 10 SEO practitioners who actively work in AI-powered content production and SEO.
+I focused on individuals who share real experiments, data, and case studies—not just theory.
+I did my best to collect accurate and useful information about them that will be valuable for future reference.

 ---

 ## 1. Matt Diggity
-- Role: SEO Agency Owner
+- **Role:** SEO Agency Owner — Diggity Marketing & The Search Initiative
-- Focus: Affiliate SEO, testing-based SEO strategies
+- **Focus:** Affiliate SEO, testing-based strategies, AI content
-- Why I included him: He constantly tests what actually works in SEO instead of relying on theory
-- Content: YouTube, case studies
+- **Why included:** He runs controlled SEO experiments on real sites instead of repeating theory.
+One of the few practitioners who publishes actual test results with data.
+- **Notable:** Co-founder of Authority Hacker, owner of The Search Initiative agency

+- **Date collected:** May 1, 2026

 ---

 ## 2. Koray Tuğberk Gübür
-- Role: Semantic SEO Expert
+- **Role:** Semantic SEO Expert & Consultant
-- Focus: Entity SEO, topical authority, AI-driven search systems
+- **Focus:** Entity SEO, topical authority, AI-driven search systems
-- Why I included him: He goes very deep into how Google and AI understand content beyond keywords
+- **Why included:** He goes deeper than anyone else into how Google and AI models understand content structure.
+Grew a site from 0 to 400k monthly visitors in 5 months using semantic SEO.
-- Content: YouTube, technical SEO breakdowns
+- **Notable:** Founder of Holistic SEO & Digital, speaker at major SEO conferences

+- **Date collected:** May 1, 2026

 ---

 ## 3. Kevin Indig
-- Role: Growth Advisor
+- **Role:** Growth Advisor & SEO Strategist
-- Focus: SEO at scale, product growth, AI search impact
+- **Focus:** SEO at scale, AI search impact, product-led growth
-- Why I included him: He shares very data-driven insights about how search behavior is changing
-- Content: LinkedIn research posts
+- **Why included:** Former VP of SEO at G2, advisor at Shopify and Atlassian.
+Publishes data-driven research on how AI is changing search behavior — one of the most analytical voices in the space.
+- **Notable:** Writes Growth Memo newsletter (20k+ subscribers), ex-Shopify, ex-Atlassian

+- **Date collected:** May 1, 2026

 ---

 ## 4. Nathan Gotch
-- Role: SEO Educator
+- **Role:** SEO Educator & Agency Founder
-- Focus: SEO systems, content frameworks, ranking strategies
+- **Focus:** SEO systems, content frameworks, ranking strategies
-- Why I included him: He explains SEO in very structured and practical systems
-- Content: YouTube tutorials
+- **Why included:** Founder of Gotch SEO Academy with 5,000+ students.
+Teaches SEO as repeatable systems rather than one-off tactics, which makes his content directly applicable to AI content production workflows.
+- **Notable:** Gotch SEO agency founder, author of "The SEO Entrepreneur"

+- **Date collected:** May 1, 2026

 ---

 ## 5. Kyle Roof
-- Role: Technical SEO Founder
+- **Role:** Technical SEO Expert & Founder
-- Focus: On-page SEO testing and experiments
+- **Focus:** On-page SEO testing, ranking factor experiments
-- Why I included him: He uses controlled tests instead of assumptions
-- Content: SEO experiments and talks
+- **Why included:** Created PageOptimizer Pro, a tool used by thousands of SEO professionals.
+Known for running the most rigorous controlled SEO experiments in the industry.
+- **Notable:** Founder of PageOptimizer Pro, winner of multiple SEO competitions

+- **Date collected:** May 1, 2026

 ---

 ## 6. Lily Ray
-- Role: SEO Director (Amsive)
+- **Role:** SEO Director at Amsive Digital
-- Focus: Google updates, AI Overviews, search volatility
+- **Focus:** Google algorithm updates, AI Overviews, search volatility
-- Why I included her: She shares very detailed and data-backed SEO analysis
-- Content: Conference talks, LinkedIn posts
+- **Why included:** One of the leading researchers on Google's Helpful Content Update and AI Overviews.
+Publishes detailed, data-backed analysis that is directly relevant to AI content production strategy.
+- **Notable:** Regular speaker at SMX and BrightonSEO, recognized as one of Search Engine Land's top SEO experts

+- **Date collected:** May 1, 2026

 ---

 ## 7. Aleyda Solis
-- Role: International SEO Consultant
+- **Role:** International SEO Consultant & Founder of Orainti
-- Focus: Technical SEO, AI SEO, structured SEO workflows
+- **Focus:** Technical SEO, AI SEO workflows, structured SEO systems
-- Why I included her: She focuses on practical SEO systems that work globally
-- Content: YouTube, SEOFOMO newsletter
+- **Why included:** One of the most respected international SEO consultants.
+Runs the SEOFOMO newsletter (30k+ subscribers) and actively documents how AI is changing SEO workflows in practice.
+- **Notable:** Named one of the most influential SEO experts globally, EU Search Awards judge

+- **Date collected:** May 1, 2026

 ---

 ## 8. Neil Patel
-- Role: Digital Marketing Founder
+- **Role:** Co-Founder of NP Digital
-- Focus: Content marketing, AI search, traffic systems
-- Why I included him: He works at large scale and shows how SEO performs in real business environments
-- Content: YouTube, blog
+- **Focus:** AI content at scale, SEO strategy, content marketing
+- **Why included:** Co-founder of NP Digital, one of the largest performance marketing agencies globally.
+Publishes practical content on AI-powered content production with real agency-scale data behind it.
+- **Notable:** NP Digital manages SEO for Fortune 500 companies, his blog gets 4M+ monthly visitors

+- **Date collected:** May 1, 2026

 ---

 ## 9. Brian Dean
-- Role: SEO Educator (Backlinko)
+- **Role:** Founder of Backlinko
-- Focus: Content SEO, link building, ranking strategies
+- **Focus:** Content-led SEO, link building, data-driven content strategy
-- Why I included him: He created some of the most practical SEO frameworks
-- Content: Blog, guides
+- **Why included:** Created the Skyscraper Technique, one of the most widely used content SEO frameworks.
+His research studies set the standard for evidence-based SEO content strategy.
+- **Notable:** Backlinko acquired by Semrush, his studies regularly cited across the industry

+- **Date collected:** May 1, 2026

 ---

 ## 10. Tim Soulo
-- Role: CMO (Ahrefs)
+- **Role:** CMO at Ahrefs
-- Focus: SEO data analysis, search behavior, AI impact
+- **Focus:** Content marketing, SEO tools, AI search trends
-- Why I included him: He brings strong data-backed perspective from Ahrefs research
-- Content: Webinars, research posts
+- **Why included:** As CMO of Ahrefs, he has access to industry-wide data that no individual practitioner has.
+Publishes honest, data-backed takes on AI's impact on search.
+- **Notable:** Grew Ahrefs blog to 600k+ monthly organic visitors using their own SEO methodology

+- **Date collected:** May 1, 2026